dd0sxx/sapience/packages/api/QUERY_COMPLEXITY.md

 # GraphQL Query Complexity

-This project now includes query complexity analysis to protect the GraphQL API from resource exhaustion and DoS attacks.
+This project now includes query complexity analysis to protect the GraphQL API from resource exhaustion and DoS attacks using [`graphql-validation-complexity`](https://www.npmjs.com/package/graphql-validation-complexity).

 ## Overview